faith-ogun/cs50-python/README.md

 - `outdated.py`: Converts ambiguous US-formatted dates to ISO format
 - `plates.py`: Validates vanity license plates using custom rules
 - `taqueria.py`: A simple menu + order calculator for a taco shop
+- `bitcoin.py`: Retrieves real-time Bitcoin price and calculates its value based on user input using the CoinCap API